smc/Indic-Keyboard/README.md

 Other layouts are specific to the languages - do try them out.

 ## HOWTO Build

-1. Install gradle, Android Support Repository, SDK and other usual android stuffs.
+1. Install gradle, Android Support Repository, SDK and other usual android stuffs,
+    1. Download the necessary tools from https://developer.android.com/studio/index.html and install them.
+Also set the necessary environment variables like `ANDROID_HOME`
+    1. You can optionally use the development environment provided as a Docker image which has all the necessary tools bundled in it
+        1. Pull the image using the command `docker pull registry.gitlab.com/smc/indic-keyboard:dev`
+        2. Run bash on it using `docker run -it registry.gitlab.com/balasankarc/indic-keyboard:dev bash`
 2. `git clone --recursive git@gitlab.com:smc/Indic-Keyboard.git`
 4. `cd java`
 5. Use `./gradlew assembleDebug` to build the package.